-Closing costs are the expenses that you pay when you sell your home in Missouri.
-The cost is usually split between the buyer and seller, but there are many exceptions.
+Closing costs are the expenses that you pay when you sell your home in Missouri, which is why it is always wise to set a budget aside for these fees.
+The cost is usually split between the buyer and seller with a lot of case-to-case exceptions.
 Typically, closing costs include taxes, transfer fees, and other charges.

-Below is an overview of what closing costs are, how much they cost in MO, who pays them when selling a house (hint: it’s not always the seller), and some pros and cons to consider when it comes to closing costs and selling a home in Missouri!
+Below is an overview of what closing costs are, how much they cost in MO, who pays them when selling a house (hint: it’s not always the seller), and some pros and cons to consider when it comes to closing costs when selling a home in Missouri.

 What are Closing Costs?

 Closing costs are the fees and finance charges you pay when you buy or sell a house.
 They can include title search, taxes, mortgage preparation, appraisal fee, credit report fee, survey costs, etc. The fee rates also vary from lender to lender and through your payment method whether it is in cash or not.